 The knee is the most common area for cartilage restoration.
-Ankle and shoulder problems may also be treated.
+Ankle, shoulder, and elbow problems may also be treated.

 Many procedures to restore articular cartilage are done arthroscopically.
-During arthroscopy, your surgeon makes three small, puncture incisions around your joint using an arthroscope.
+During arthroscopy, your surgeon makes two or three small, puncture incisions around your joint using an arthroscope.

 Some procedures require the surgeon to have more direct access to the affected area.
 Longer, open incisions are required.
 Sometimes it is necessary to address other problems in the joint, such as meniscal or ligament tears, when cartilage surgery is done.

 In general, recovery from an arthroscopic procedure is quicker and less painful than a traditional, open surgery.
 Your doctor will discuss the options with you to determine what kind of procedure is right for you.

 The most common procedures for cartilage restoration are:

 - Abrasion arthroplasty

 - Osteochondral allograft transplantation